AdobeDocs/experience-manager-cloud-service.en/help/assets/upgrade-assets-ultimate-package.md

 ![Services for Power users](assets/aem-assets-power-users.png)

 `Adobe Express` and `AEM Assets Power Users` services are enabled by default.

+>[!NOTE]
+>
-You can turn the toggle off and on, as per your requirements.
+>You can turn the toggle off and on to enable or disable the available services, as per your requirements, however, Adobe recommends to use the default services enabled for the product profiles.